davidzeng0/UMP_Format/UMP_Format.md

 }
 ```

-Do note that it is possible, but unlikely, for multiple `headerId`s to be active at the same time.

 ### Part 21: MEDIA

 Contains the actual media itself.
 Starts with a UMP varint corresponding to `MediaHeader::headerId`, followed by the media data.